 Specifically, Passion Spark's Retreat Workshops occur over 20 hours, whereas Segue's in-class career speakers presented for just 20 minutes.
 Participants in mid-career already know what's it's like working in a dissatisfying career.
-Younger participants who are not yet in a career are gently guided, preemptively, to "Do what you love AND earn a good living."
+Younger participants who are not yet in a career are gently guided, to their inner knowing, preemptively, to "Do what you love AND earn a good living."

 To support these outcomes, foundations and philanthropists have donated to Segue and specifically designated that their funds be used to support participants to attend Passion Spark Retreats.

 Historically, Segue provided over 90,000 Student Career Exposures (SCE: One SCE is one exposure to one career option by one live in-class speaker).
 Over 50,000 of the Segue participants were from low to very low income households.
 Segue produced outstanding outcomes as measured by Harvard University and California Lutheran University, as well as by student and teacher testimonials.
 Findings by these universities are summarized below under the button titled "Research."

 Segue was highly regarded in the community, as described in a 4-minute summary video by a Superior Court Judge, a school Superintendent, a county District Attorney, a County Sheriff, a Probation Chief, and others, as found below under the button titled "Testimonials."